 The percentage of music that is actually listened to must be minute.
 Paying attention is something I struggle with, limited patience being of no help, but attention is of increasing importance in a world of distraction.

-funky existentialism Without Milk, the Icebenders.
-I have no idea why John’s music points my lyrics towards Paris again.
+Fancy some funky existentialism?
+Try Without Milk, the Icebenders.
+I have no idea why John Laidler’s ‘s music points my lyrics towards Paris again.
 Dec 2018

 Nine Found Poems in the Shape of a Piano

 Experimental CD available

 This CD tests an omnivorous set of pianists and composers for the piano, from fakes to mystics with biographies, extraordinary environments, fables and reconstituted sounds.

 “Painting long ago discovered perspective… Yet music has not succeeded in going beyond two dimensions.”
 Count Giacinto Scelsi